Planning the Perfect Chicago Bachelorette, Ladies Night, or Galentines

 Retail therapy, yes please!
 Grocery stores, department stores, pop up markets and boutiques all have cocktails and other drinks to enjoy while you shop these days.
-Dose Market is one of our favorite pop up shops in Chicago, along with Shop Buzzed (both run by women, btw!).
+Shop Buzzed is a women-run pop up market that mixes booze and shopping.
 Sauced Market, Vintage Garage, and Randolph Street Market are also great choices.

 Rent The Runway has brought the red carpet to those on a budget by offering high fashion dresses to rent, and has a Chicago location in the Gold Coast - perfectly located within striking distance of the Hange Uppe, Howl at The Moon, or an alternate Chicago bachelorette-oriented watering hole.
 Designer Share is similar to RTR but is a peer-to-peer designer apparel rental company.
 They have fashion events from time to time too.